Areas Of Concentration

 Q: How do I apply for an Emergency Protective Order?

 A: An Emergency Protective Order (EPO) is issued by a Judge in response to an allegation of violence.
-An EPO is intended to protect the individual - and his/her child, if necessary -from further acts of violence from the offending party.
+An EPO is intended to protect the individual - and his/her child, if necessary - from further acts of violence from the offending party.
 All courts must provide twenty-four (24) hour access to apply for an EPO.
-Any family member or member of an unmarried couple who is a Kentucky resident or has fled to Kentucky to escape domestic violence and abuse may file a verified petition in the District Court of the county in which he/she resides.
+Any family member or member of an unmarried couple who is a Kentucky resident or has fled to Kentucky to escape domestic violence and abuse may file a verified petition in the county in which he/she resides.
 The individual who desires to obtain an EPO - called the "Petitioner" - must fill out a detailed affidavit describing the actions and behavior of the person who placed his/her physical or mental well-being at risk.
 After this affidavit is submitted to the Judge, he/she will issue the EPO or deny the request.
 If the EPO is issued, both parties will receive a copy of the EPO and the Court will schedule a court date.

 Q: Can the Court order my spouse to pay my attorney's fees?